104 ~ Special deliveries

 “That would be fantastically helpful.
 Let’s do that, and thanks so much for your efforts on this.
 I think I’ll name the duck after you.”

-An hour later, the clerk at the Barneveld post office handed me Brandy (photo above).
+An hour later, the clerk at the Barneveld post office handed me Brandi (photo above).
 Back home, I opened the box to find a lovely, miniature, peeping duck, not much bigger than my thumb, nestled in some bedding with a disposable hand warmer - its temporary mom.
-I transferred Brandy to a larger box with water, food, other warmth, and the wee web-footed one settled right in.
+I transferred Brandi to a larger box with water, food, other warmth, and the wee web-footed one settled right in.

 The next day, Thursday, the saga continued, when the twelve little chickens were, as far as I knew, still due to ship.
-By this time I was on an overnight trip (with Brandy at home in the care of Grant), and early in the morning in my motel room I checked email and saw an auto-message from the hatchery that another order had already shipped, the day before.
+By this time I was on an overnight trip (with Brandi at home in the care of Grant), and early in the morning in my motel room I checked email and saw an auto-message from the hatchery that another order had already shipped, the day before.
 What, early birds again??
-Back on the phone to the Dodgeville post office, this time with a Savannah instead of Brandy, and once again it was, yes, we have birds for you, and yes, you need to pick them up ASAP.
+Back on the phone to the Dodgeville post office, this time with a Savannah instead of Brandi, and once again it was, yes, we have birds for you, and yes, you need to pick them up ASAP.
 And so within a few hours Birdman here was pulling into the Dodgeville post office to collect a second shipment of birds.
 As soon as I stepped into the lobby I could hear cheeping from somewhere behind the counter, which I translated as "Take us home, take us home!".
-These little ones had traveled coach - crammed for mutual warmth in the same size box that Brandy and hand warmer had traveled solo.
+These little ones had traveled coach - crammed for mutual warmth in the same size box that Brandi and hand warmer had traveled solo.
 Back home, they were soon contentedly hugger-mugger with their cousin the duck.

 Everyone is getting along well, and growing well.
 If you spend a lot of time with them their first couple days of life, they imprint on you as "mom" (and if not, it might be a hand warmer, or the mailman, they follow around the rest of their lives), and that period was both successful and fun.
 These freshly hatched 'Easter eggs' are some of the best things I've gotten in the mail since my pandemic relief check - and more fun.